alexsorokoletov/objc-automatic/README.md

 Please see beginning of the build.fsx file for configuration options (verbose logs, versions, etc)

 #### Pods to try
-AWSCognito
-Facebook Pop
-Firebase *
-GoogleFontsiOS
+AWSCognito,  Facebook Pop, Firebase *, GoogleFontsiOS